apache/pulsar/site2/docs/client-libraries-java.md

 ## Authentication

 Pulsar currently supports two authentication schemes: [TLS](security-tls-authentication.md) and [Athenz](security-athenz.md).
-The Pulsar Java client can be used with both.
+You can use the Pulsar Java client with both.

 ### TLS Authentication

 To use [TLS](security-tls-authentication.md), you need to set TLS to `true` using the `setUseTls` method, point your Pulsar client to a TLS cert path, and provide paths to cert and key files.

-Here's an example:
+An example is as follows:

 ```java
 Map<String, String> authParams = new HashMap<>();